 There will be periodic unannounced quizzes.
-All unannounced quizzes will be drawn from the textbook assignment for the given class period.
+All unannounced quizzes will be drawn from the textbook assignment for the given class period or will be presidential framework quizzes..
 There will be no make-up unannounced quizzes for any reason.

 Academic Writing: